ippontech/blog-usa/posts/distributed-tracing-with-xray.md

     }
     ```

-  The @XRayEnabled annotation can be used on the class or the method level for a fine-grained control.
+  The @XRayEnabled annotation can be used on the class or method level for more fine-grained control.

 ## Tracing your outbound HTTP calls
-When making external calls to API's, we will need to use the AWS X-Ray Apache library which act as a wrapper to the Apache HttpComponents, this is the only time when we may have an impact on the existing code, espetially if  another HTTP client is used other than Apache like Spring Rest Template or HTTP Client (available since Java 11).
+When making external calls to API's, we will need to use the AWS X-Ray Apache library which act as a wrapper to the Apache HttpComponents.
+This is the only time when we may have an impact on the existing code, especially if  another HTTP client is used other than Apache like Spring Rest Template or HTTP Client (available since Java 11).

     ``` java
     import com.fasterxml.jackson.databind.ObjectMapper;